Police: Sharon man facing charges after leading police on wild chase in stolen Amazon van

 “At first I thought it was a memorial or something,” one neighbor said.
 “I thought something had happened because they had all the cars but then I guess it was a police chase.”

-A warehouse worker who tried to prevent Mignon from stealing the van was struck and dragged as he fled.
+A warehouse manager who tried to prevent Mignon from stealing the van was struck and dragged as he fled.
 She was not hurt.

 (Copyright (c) 2021 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)